Foundation Drainage Assessment and Solutions in London, Ontario

 Water near a foundation is usually the result of surface water taking the easiest route — especially when the ground can’t absorb water as quickly as normal.
 In London and surrounding areas, this often shows up during heavy rain, rapid thaws, or back-to-back weather swings.

-The key is identifying where the water is coming from and where it wants to go before choosing a solution.
+The key is identifying where the water is coming from and where it wants to go.
+Water always takes the path of least resistance — so any solution has to start there.

 Common Signs Water Is Collecting Near Your Foundation